fmolnar-notredame/csb_powergrid/Preprocess/README.md

 Note: The data file for the 4-generator example system in Fig. 5 can be found in the folder "fig_4gen_syst".

-For each system, there is an `Extract_*.m` script, which processes the raw data file and computes the stability for a range of stress level.
+For each system, there is a script `Extract_*.m`, which processes the raw data file and computes the stability for a range of stress level.
 For each stress level, it executes the following:
 - calculates the Effective Network (EN) model
 - linearizes the dynamics around the synchronous state
 - exports the resulting P matrix and the original beta values (`%s/level%04d_P.txt` and `%s/level%04d_b.txt`, respectively)